internalregister/internalregister.github.io/_posts/2019-03-12-Homebrew-Console.markdown

 <br/>
 <br/>
 I wanted to build a console that would be similar to those which are nostalgic to me, I wanted something between an <a href="https://wikipedia.org/wiki/Nintendo_Entertainment_System" target="_blank">NES</a> and a <a href="https://wikipedia.org/wiki/Super_Nintendo_Entertainment_System" target="_blank">Super Nintendo</a> or between a <a href="https://wikipedia.org/wiki/Master_System" target="_blank">Sega Master System</a> and a <a href="https://wikipedia.org/wiki/Sega_Genesis" target="_blank">Mega Drive</a>.
-These video game consoles had a CPU, a custom video chip and an audio chip either integrated or separate.
+These video game consoles had a CPU, a custom video chip (in those days it wasn't called a GPU) and an audio chip either integrated or separate.
 Games were distributed in cartridges, which were basically hardware extensions with a ROM chip and sometimes other components as well.

 **The initial plan was to build a console with the following characteristics:**

-- No emulation, the games/programs had to run on real underpowered hardware
+- No emulation, the games/programs had to run on real hardware, not necessarilly hardware of the time, but hardware that is just fast enough for the job
 - With a dedicated "retro" CPU chip
 - With TV output (analog signal)
 - Ability to produce sound